Ragi (Sikhism): History

+A renowned ragi or kirtankar during the reign of Maharaja Ranjit Singh's Sikh Empire was Bhai Mansa Singh, who performed at the Golden Temple.
+Similar to the rababi tradition, the ragi tradition also received the patronage of Sikh polities, such as by Nabha, Patiala, and Kapurthala.
+One notable ragi who received the sponsorship of Sikh states was Baba Pushkara Singh.
+Bhai Sham Singh is renowned for his long service as a ragi at the Golden Temple, serving as a kirtan performer for some 70 years around the later 19th and early 20th century.
+Notable ragis of the early 20th century include Hira Singh, Santa Singh, Sunder Singh, Sammund Singh, Surjan Singh, and Gopal Singh.
+Later on in the same century, names of ragis like Bhai Jwala Singh (a tenth generation member of a traditional kirtankar family), his sons Avtar Singh and Gurcharan Singh, are important to note.
+Furthermore, Balbir Singh and Dyal Singh should also be mentioned.

 Today, the ragi tradition is slightly different than in the Guru's time.
 Music is often not sung in the correct raag and often does not use the Guru's instruments but rather relies heavily on the harmonium, brought by the British colonizers.
 The lines of the shabads before the rahaos are not emphasized as they are prescribed either.
 Today also there are no female ragis allowed in Sri Harimandir Sahib, the most important temple for Sikhs, which goes against the Sikh principle of gender equality.
 Now, some efforts are being made to revive Gurmat Sangeet, kirtan the way the Gurus prescribed it.